-Enabling the Kaizen approach with workflow automation can increase productivity, enhance efficiency and reduce waste.
-It can also help you eliminate error, enhance compliance and improve visibility of your organization.
+Enabling the Kaizen approach with workflow automation can increase productivity, enhance efficiency, and reduce waste.
+It can also help you eliminate errors, enhance compliance, and improve visibility in your organization.
 But unlike other workflow automation solutions, Integrify offers versatility and responsiveness, allowing you to make process improvements as you need in order to optimize your business processes and respond in a timely manner to internal and external pressures.

 What is the Kaizen Approach?

 The word “kaizen” means “improvement” in Japanese.
 It comes from the words “kai,” which means “to change,” and “zen,” which means “good.”
 In manufacturing and business, the Kaizen approach refers to a system of continuous improvement that occurs by means of incremental change.
 The term originated in the Japanese manufacturing sector after World War II and became well-known after its adoption by Toyota Motor Corporation.
 In companies where the Kaizen approach is used, all employees — from workers on the factory floor to CEOs in the board room — are encouraged to regularly make suggestions to improve productivity, effectiveness, quality, and safety while at the same time reducing waste.
 These improvements, while individually small, can all add up to significant process improvements over time, hence the term “continuous improvement.”